apache/mxnet/docs/get_started/build_from_source.md

 </div> <!-- ubuntu -->

-The Python package can be installed one of the following three ways:
+The Python package can be installed by one of the following three ways:

 1. Setup the environment variable `PYTHONPATH=/path/to/mxnet/python`.
 For example, assume `mxnet` is placed on the home directory, then add the following line in the `rc` file